-Coupler.io as a solution for data aggregation reports
+Coupler.io as a solution for the aggregation of data

 With any solution for data aggregation, you will need an importing tool to bring the data from different sources into one place for analysis.
 With Coupler.io, you can do that quite easily and set up an automated upload schedule to make sure you’re not wasting your time manually exporting data.

 Coupler.io allows you to not only import raw data, but also import already aggregated data into your preferred system or perform data stitching on the data from the same or different apps.
 You can schedule automatic imports of P&L reports from a billing service, such as Xero or QuickBooks, summary reports from Clockify, and time reports from Harvest to later use in more comprehensive reporting.

 Coupler.io supports 60+ data sources that you can export to three destinations: BigQuery, Google Sheets, or Excel.
 The list of currently supported integrations includes Clockify, Jira, Slack, Shopify and several others.
 It also provides a JSON as a source, so that you can connect to JSON APIs and get data without any coding skills.